OscarSavolainenDR/Quantization-Tutorials/Resnet/README.md

 ### Prerequisities:
 To run this code, yopu need to have PyTorch installed in your environment.
 If you do not have PyTorch installed, please follow this [official guide](https://pytorch.org/get-started/locally/).

+I created this code with PyTorch Version: 2.1.1.
+In case you have any versioning issues, you can revert to that version.

 ### Running this code:
 Once you have PyTprch isntalled,  merely `cd` into this folder, and run `python quant_resnet.py` from your command line!